vectorgrp/sil-kit/docs/api/capi/capi.rst

 All entities, that are provided through the API expect for the ib_SimulationParticipant are destroyed through the internals of the Integration Bus implementation.

-After creation of a SimulationParticipant it must be ensured that eventually ib_Participant_destroy is called with the corresponding pointer to the ib_SimulationParticipant entity.
+After creation of a SimulationParticipant it must be ensured that eventually ib_SimulationParticipant_Destroy is called with the corresponding pointer to the ib_SimulationParticipant entity.